-As the name suggests, the Annapurna region trek takes us through lush green foothills, unique species of flora and fauna, barren of the world’s deepest Kaligandaki gorge, and subtropical forest filled with rhododendrons and other wildflowers.
-But the centerpiece of the Annapurna region as the name suggests is the range of mountains including Annapurna I, the first of 8000m to be climbed along with other major mountains and Himalaya ranges like Annapurna III, Annapurna II, Tilicho, Machhapuchhre, and Dhaulagiri.
-Capturing the panoramic views of these Himalayan ranges from Poonhill station is truly a heavenly experience.
+Trekking through the Annapurna region takes you through lush green foothills, where pastoral villages of Gurung, Thakali, Magar and Brahmin cultures welcome travellers.
+In April Rhododendron forests burst into color alongside Himalayan Pine, Cedar and wildflowers.
+Wildlife abound from Barking Deer, Musk deer, Thar, Blue Sheep, Leopard, Clouded Leopard and you may even see the rare Palla’s Cat.
+In the higher regions Snow Leopards and Wolves still roam.
+But the centerpiece of the Annapurna region is the range of mountains including Annapurna I, the first of the 8000m peaks to be climbed along with other major mountains including Annapurna III, Annapurna II, Tilicho, Machhapuchhre, and Dhaulagiri.
+Capturing the panoramic views of these Himalayan ranges from Poonhill station, base camp or the top of Thorong La pass is truly a heavenly experience.

 Even the remote villages in this trail provide sophisticated hospitality.
 The Annapurna Circuit was once known as “The Apple Pie Trail” due to the massive deserts still available to trekkers at the end of the day.
 Green paddy fields, apple orchards, fertile farmland, undisturbed natural forests, snow-capped mountains, hot springs where trekkers can bathe in warm mineral pools, and spectacular glacial areas are just some of the reasons to explore the Annapurna’s.